substrate-developer-hub/hacktoberfest/README.md

 ## Participate in 3 easy steps

-#### 1. Select
+#### 1. Sign up
+Fill in and submit the [signup form](https://docs.google.com/forms/d/e/1FAIpQLSfQFLveEHTF5MECDNT2eP74SM3aSG_jxfufjyXQohKcc0sUyw/viewform) to let us know you are taking part.
+You can also optionally raise a PR against this repo to include your profile down below - [just fill in this template](https://github.com/substrate-developer-hub/hacktoberfest/blob/master/_hackers/_template.md).
+We recommend you also join us on chat either on [gitter](https://gitter.im/substrate-developer-hub/community) or [matrix](https://matrix.to/#/room/#substrate-technical:matrix.org).

+#### 2. Hack

-Either: Pick _four_ [hacktoberfest-tagged issue from any parity](https://github.com/search?q=user%3Aparitytech+label%3Ahacktoberfest+state%3Aopen&type=Issues) repository or [rust-libp2p](https://github.com/libp2p/rust-libp2p/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest) or pick any _one_ [larger project](https://github.com/substrate-developer-hub/hacktoberfest/issues)
+Pick any _four_ [hacktoberfest-tagged issue from any parity](https://github.com/search?q=user%3Aparitytech+label%3Ahacktoberfest+state%3Aopen&type=Issues) or the [rust-libp2p](https://github.com/libp2p/rust-libp2p/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest) repository, or choose _one_ [larger project](https://github.com/substrate-developer-hub/hacktoberfest/issues), we have preprepared for you, to hack on.
+You can also suggest your own, see the [FAQ](faq/#reward)s, how.

-### 2. Contribute
-Hack on the issue or larger project, submit one or more PRs, get it reviewed and merged
+You can do that by yourself, with the mentor (if available) or join us for any of the [real world and remote events](#events) we are hosting for hacktoberfest.

+Once your work is ready, submit the PR and engage with the reviewers to get it merged.

-#### 3. Claim the reward
+#### 3. Profit
-Submit the [signup form](https://docs.google.com/forms/d/e/1FAIpQLSfQFLveEHTF5MECDNT2eP74SM3aSG_jxfufjyXQohKcc0sUyw/viewform) to claim your reward.
-Make sure to submit all before Nov 1st.
+With your work and the form submitted before Nov 1st, all you have to do is wait for us to confirm your contribution and await your sweet, sweet reward!

 More in the [FAQ](faq/#reward)s.